-Burial ground is a kind of birds.
-Imperial bird: description, habitat, food.
-The burial ground (eagle) is a large bird of prey.
+Imperial Eagle genus of birds.
+Cemetery bird: description, habitat, food.
+Imperial Eagle (eagle) is a large bird of prey.
 Lifestyle, nutrition

-Ufa ornithologist Viktor Valuev, based on many years of observations, believes that the eagle was called the burial ground because it buries dead relatives.
+Ufa ornithologist Viktor Valuev, based on many years of observations, believes that the eagle was called a burial ground because it buries its dead relatives.

 Description